Get Better Quotes 35+

 injuries or negligence, it does not provide coverage for employee-related

 negligence.
-Employers liability fills the gap by responding to employee claims.
+Employers liability fills the gap by responding to legal claims filed by injured workers.

 If an employee files a suit against a covered business, employers liability can